 Check-out time is 11am.
 After check-out campers may park and spend the remainder of the day in the day-use area.

 To ensure a pleasurable and safe visit for both pets and park visitors, please take the time to familiarize yourself with the following rules:

 For additional services, please call:

 For Greenfield youth group reservations cal 877-647-2757.

-**For any refund requests after the reservation arrival date must be in writing and sent to The NH Reservation Information Office, PO Box 1856, Concord, NH 03302-1856 **
+**For any refund requests after the reservation arrival date must be in writing within 14 days of departure and sent to The NH Reservation Information Office, PO Box 1856, Concord, NH 03302-1856 **

 Getting There:GPS Info.
 (Latitude, Longitude):